naalit/pika/README.md

 #### Why "Pika"?
 Pikas are little mammals that live on mountains, close relatives of rabbits.
 Pika the language is also small, but it isn't a close relative of any rabbits.
 Since it has dependent types, it has pi types, and "Pika" has "Pi" in it, so that's something else.

 I think all programming languages should be named after animals.
 Lots of them already have animal mascots anyway - so Go should be called Gopher, and Rust should be Crab (..or just Ferris?
 I think Gopher works better than Crab).
-Originally I was going to pick an insectivore so that I could say the language eats bugs, but I like "Pika" even though pikas are herbiores.
+Originally I was going to pick an insectivore so that I could say the language eats bugs, but I like "Pika" even though pikas are herbivores.